JNguyen96/Reading-Challenge/README.md

 A2FSB Winter Reading Challenge

 Set Up Database:
+  - Navigate to project directory, Run 'mkdir data'
-  - Navigate to where mongo is downloaded
+  - In new terminal, Navigate to where mongo is downloaded
   - Run './mongod --dbpath FILEPATH/readingChallenge/data'
   - In new terminal, Navigate to same directory, Run './mongo'
   - In Command interface, Run use 'readingChallenge'